 I wanted to start this with a dramatic road-to-Damascus moment, but just like my decision to minimize my wardrobe and quit focusing so much on fashion, this began gradually and softly.

-My story is so similar to other women’s stories about their relationships with their body’s that it’s almost prosiac, but I’m going to share it anyway.
+My story is so similar to other women’s stories about their relationship with their body that it’s almost prosiac, but I’m going to share it anyway.
 I was a skinny, active child, but when I hit puberty I put on weight in a way that my brothers didn’t.
 I developed thighs, breasts, and a pudginess that is common among those whose bodies are being quickly morphed by hormones.
-I was quick to notice this, and between basket ball practice and the time I spent obsessing over the Backstreet Boys I found myself standing in front of the mirror in my room feeling altogether uncomfortable at what I was seeing.
+I was quick to notice this, and between basketball practice and the time I spent obsessing over the Backstreet Boys I found myself standing in front of the mirror in my room feeling altogether uncomfortable at what I was seeing.
 This feeling was bolstered by at best well-meaning but unhelpful and at worst downright demeaning comments I received from various people in my life.

 I was never overweight.
 I don’t point this out for egotistical reasons, but rather to shine a light on how ridiculous it was for me to ever have felt the way I did.
 My body was simply maturing and becoming more womanly.
 It was a normal, healthy body.

-I was sixteen when I dieted for the first time, a fact which I now realize, writing it, puts me among a privileged few that waited that long in life before attempting to restrict their food intake.
+I was sixteen when I dieted for the first time, a fact which I now realize, puts me among a privileged few that waited that long in life before attempting to restrict their food intake.
 I remember it clearly: I had just seen the new Tomb Raider movie in the theater, and something about Lara Croft’s embodiment of sexuality as a strong female lead really spoke to me.
 I thought to myself “this is what a powerful woman looks like.”
 At the time, I was unaware that the powerful-yet-sexy woman archetype was just another side of the same old coin.
 The “badass bombshell” lives in a cage defined by her beauty as much as Barbie and any other role model young women see time and time again as they grow up.
 As a teenager, I was already interested in challenging stereotypes, yet I had a hard time seeing through the gauzy film of beauty and thinness that was draped over everything in my world.
 From every angle I heard and saw that beauty was power and thinness was beauty.
 I believed it.

 Anyway, back to that first diet.
 I decided to create my own “Tomb Raider” diet consisting of counting calories and constant activity from dawn until dusk.
 I had no idea what I was doing, and thank goodness I only made it through the first afternoon of my self-induced drudgery before I decided to cave and snack on the healthy muffins I’d made.
 It didn’t take me long to pick up the mantle of dieting again, though, and when I did it always followed the same pattern.
 Whether or not the diet lasted hours, days, weeks, or months it always was characterized by a restrained period of virtue in which I meticulously counted calories and exercised without mercy, followed by a cataclysmic binge that left me feeling sick.
 Disgusted with myself, I would promise myself that I would begin again the next day.
 Sometimes I managed to do that, sometimes I didn’t.
 Often weeks or months would go by with me failing each day and promising myself that I would start the next day.
 The self-loathing I felt during those times was immense, and the way I ate, when everyday was the “last day before the diet” was generally very unhealthy.

 I am now almost 32 years old, and since that first diet I have never a known life outside this cycle.
 There are lots of sub-stories to this plot, but the nuances are less important than the overall picture.
 For too long I’ve been so concentrated on the trees of this awful forest that I haven’t stepped back to look at its nacreous hulk.
-Like Bilbo wandering through Mirkwood, I was lost in a dark, confusing place.
+Like Bilbo wandering through Mirkwood, I’ve been lost in a dark, confusing place.

 I think it’s easy to trivialize dieting, perhaps because it’s so commonplace.
 Almost everyone, male or female, that I know is currently on one part of this diet cycle–virtuously dieting, breaking their diet in gorging binges, or diffidently working up the gumption to start dieting again.
 This cycle isn’t trivial.
 It represents a huge investment of time and mental resources and an enormous drain on self esteem.